Appointment of Kashmir interlocutor won’t impact Army ops: Bipin Rawat

-New Delhi: Army Chief Gen. Bipin Rawat today said the appointment of an interlocutor to engage in dialogue with all stakeholders in Jammu and Kashmir would not impact Army operations in the state.
+New Delhi : Army Chief Gen. Bipin Rawat on Wednesday said the appointment of an interlocutor to engage in dialogue with all stakeholders in Jammu and Kashmir would not impact Army operations in the state.

-The government, he said, was acting from a “position of strength” on the Kashmir issue and its existing policy had helped in improving the overall situation in the state.
+The government, he said, was acting from a “position of strength” on the Kashmir issue and its existing policy had helped in improving the overall situation in the state, reports PTI.

 Asked whether the appointment of former Intelligence Bureau chief Dineshwar Sharma as Kashmir interlocutor would impact the Army’s operations in the troubled state, he said, “My one word answer is no, it will not.”